Skip Ribbon Commands

 Lost, stolen or damaged school-assessed coursework

-If a teacher or student has lost a SAC task, or it has been stolen or damaged, they must complete a written statement explaining the circumstances.
+If a teacher or student has lost a SAC or it has been stolen or damaged, they must complete a written statement explaining the circumstances.
 The statement must be signed, dated and filed at the school.
 The school must keep a record but is not required to report it to the VCAA.
 The principal will determine an initial score for the assessment task, acting on advice from the teacher and based on their assessment records.

 The information provided here applies to the SATs for the following Units 3 and 4 studies: